brightspot/react-examples/app-routing/README.md

 }
 ```

-Refer to [GraphQl documentation](https://graphql.org/learn/queries/#variables) for more information.
+Refer to GraphQL's [Variables](https://graphql.org/learn/queries/#variables) for more information.

 ## Troubleshooting